 - The area of a residence that extends beyond the yard of a home in unfenced spaces

-Police are allowed to search a property in places where the resident does not have a reasonable expectation of privacy, such as an adjacent open field.
-While it’s been agreed that citizens have an expectation of privacy while in their own homes and to the areas immediately surrounding them, that privacy doesn’t extend beyond those spaces.
+Police are allowed to search parts of property where a resident does not have a reasonable expectation of privacy, such as an adjacent open field.
+While citizens have an expectation of privacy within their own homes including the areas immediately surrounding them, the privacy right doesn’t extend beyond those spaces.

 Another grey area that the courts have examined in recent years includes the legality of using dogs in searches of persons and property.
 Generally speaking, the use of dogs doesn’t require a warrant when the search involves luggage in an airport or if it’s conducted outside of a car during a legal traffic stop or at a publicly posted roadside drug checkpoint.

-It’s been the opinion of the court that the use of dogs doesn’t invade an individual’s privacy because the dogs only uncover the presence of contraband that was already there, and that people in possession of illegal materials don’t have a reasonable expectation of privacy.
+It’s been the opinion of the court that the use of dogs doesn’t invade an individual’s privacy because the dogs only uncover the presence of contraband that was already there, and that people in possession of illegal materials don’t have a reasonable expectation of privacy in such materials.